Skip to main content

 PRICING

-The cost is $2250 covering flights, hotels, charter buses, tour guides, and chaperones.
+The cost covers flights, hotels, charter buses, tour guides, and chaperones.
 Food costs (except breakfasts) and souvenirs are excluded.

 A $500 deposit is due at registration.
-The balance of your registration fee will be added to your PDS account on March 1, 2024.
+The deposit will be added to PDS accounts on June 1, 2024.
+The balance of your registration fee will be added to your PDS account on October 1, 2024.

 Scholarships